 Can I transfer a lifetime Isa?

-You will be able to transfer your lifetime Isa between providers.
+Officially, you are allowed to transfer your lifetime Isa between providers.
 This should take no longer than 30 days.

 Should I use a Help to Buy Isa or a lifetime Isa?

 Help to Buy Isas are no longer available to new applicants, but if you have an existing account you can continue to save (and benefit from the 25% bonus) until December 2030.

 This advice is for people who hold an existing Help to Buy Isa.

 If you want to buy within the next year and haven't opened a lifetime Isa yet, stick with your Help to Buy Isa, as funds can only be withdrawn from a lifetime Isa after 12 months.

 Otherwise, a lifetime Isa might be worth considering, as you can save more money and earn a bigger bonus.